 Moshfegh et al (2016) A gonogenic stimulated transition of mouse embryonic stem cells with enhanced control of diverse differentiation pathways.
 PLoS One 6 25104 PMID: 27157261

 Do you know of a great paper that uses TCS 2210 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area